romi/librcom/README.md

-# Classes
+# Overview of the classes and code

-ILinux, Linux, MockLinux: To facilitate unit testing, the system functions are abstracted in the ILinux interface.
-The Linux class provides the default implementation, and MockLinux the implementation used for testing.
+`ILinux`, `Linux`, `MockLinux`: To facilitate unit testing, the system functions are abstracted in the `ILinux` interface.
+The `Linux` class provides the default implementation, and `MockLinux` the implementation used for testing.

 The interface `ISocket` defines a standard TCP/IP socket API.
-The class Socket is the default implementation of the API.
+The class `Socket` is the default implementation of the API.
 Similarly, `IServerSocket` defines the API for a socket that accepts incoming connection.
 It's default implementation can be found in the `ServerSocket` class.
 Both `Socket` and `ServerSocket` actually share